 We have done away with the Tuck Shop, so parents must PLEASE send their children WITH LUNCH for the day, and NOT money.

 Please give your children juice/water in sealed bottles or boxes for their breaks.
 We have had too many ruined, wet school books and suitcases lately because of leaking juice/water bottles.
 Tubs of yoghurt also need to be inside lunch boxes or in closed plastic bags.
 Thank-you.

 Grade One Parents

 Our experienced Grade One teacher works very hard with your children from Day 1 to lay a good foundation for reading, writing and maths.
 It is vital that you as parents support your children at home with your interest, encouragement and assistance daily in order to ensure their success.
 We expect all our Grade Ones to be able to read at school and to you at home by June.
 Please be aware of the following very important point: If your child cannot read well enough by the end of the year, despite all the intervention that will take place, we will advise that your child should repeat Grade One.
-Parents, you can now appreciate what an important part you also play in your child’s educational success.

 Reading is the key to success

 Reading is vital for your child’s success.
 In order to encourage your children to develop a love for reading, we suggest that you join the Public Library as soon as possible.
 You will need a copy of your ID, your child’s birth certificate and proof of residence to obtain membership and it is a great way to spend quality time with your child and broaden his/her horizons.
 The better your child reads, the more easily he/she copes in class.
 We also have two reading initiatives here at Mount Sera.

 DEAR stands for “Drop Everything And Read”.
 To encourage reading and develop a love for reading, all Grade 2-7s start the first period of the day with 5 minutes of compulsory, silent reading.
 PLEASE ensure that your child has reading matter for this exercise.